World Languages

 French II - Grades 9 -12 - Yearlong course

-The intent of this course is to enable students to continue to build on oral and written communication learned in the first level.
-Communication will be developed and enhanced through greater use of French in the classroom, cooperative learning activities, listening and writing exercises, oral presentations, and multi-media activities.
+The intent of this course is to enable students to continue to build on oral and written communication learned in French I .
+Communication will be developed and enhanced through greater use of French in the classroom, cooperative learning activities, listening and writing exercises, oral presentations, and multimedia activities.
+Instruction is in French whenever possible.

 UC/CSU approved course